brockpat/Beating-the-SP500/README.md

 Two layers of regularisation:

 1. **ML shrinkage for return predictions** (early stopping / Ridge / tree regularisation)
-2. **Transaction cost shrinkage for portfolio weights**
+2. **Transaction cost shrinkage for active trades**

-The second layer reduces aggressive trading on noisy machine learning return predictions and filters out the (small) predictive signal in machine learning return forecasts.
+The second layer reduces aggressive trading based on noisy machine learning return predictions and successfully filters out the (small) predictive signal in these forecasts.

 ---